Black Friday TV deals 2018: The best and the cheapest

 55-inch TVs: $200 to $400

 - There are more 55-inch TVs for sale this Black Friday than any other size, and this is also where the second-cheapest price per screen lives.
-Both Target and Meijer have a 55-inch Element TVs for $200, clockiing in at just $0.15 per square inch of screen.
-Better yet, the Shopko is a Roku TV.
+Both Target and Meijer have a 55-inch Element TVs for $200, clocking in at just $0.15 per square inch of screen -- the second-best of Black Friday.
+Better yet, the Meijer is a Roku TV.

 - Roku TVs are also available for $250 from other retailers.
 Best Buy has a Sharp LC-55LBU591U while Walmart rocks a Hisense 55R6000E.

-Note: Update: Originally this sale was $1400 and Costco only, but Vizio has announced it the TV will also be at Target and Walmart, for $1500.
-It's still a spectacular bargain, and it should sell out quick.